PostHog/posthog.com/contents/tutorials/track-high-volume-apis.md

 ![Extrapolated](../images/tutorials/track-high-volume-apis/extrapolated.png)

 If you are doing this, it is important to make sure your rollout percentage matches your formula multiple to avoid large inaccuracies.
-Of course, any extrapolation isn’t perfectly accurate anyways.

 ### Aggregating event properties

-For our batched events, we can create an insight that uses the big route batch event, then sums the property value of calls to give us our total number of calls.
+For our batched events, we can create an insight that uses the big route batch event, and then sums the property value of calls to give us our total number of calls.

 ![Sum](../images/tutorials/track-high-volume-apis/sum.png)